-A rate per session will be agreed with you.
-Session rates will not be increased during the psychotherapeutic work.
-The rate may change however if you decide to change the format (i.e. online to in-person) or the location of the sessions.
-Payment is due on the day of the appointment and can be made by cash or bank transfer, the details of which will be shared with you.
+Session rates are as detailed on the homepage.
+Your session rate will not be subject to an increase during the therapeutic work.
+The rate may change however if you decide to change the format (i.e. online to in-person) or location of the sessions, or return to sessions at a later date when rates have increased.
+Payment is due on the day of the appointment and can be made by bank transfer, the details of which will be shared with you.

 Cancellations and Missed Sessions

-The full rate for the consultation or session applies if a cancellation is received within 48 hours of the scheduled appointment or the session is missed.
+The full rate for the session applies if a cancellation is received within 48 hours of the scheduled appointment or the session is missed.